CvsBurak/SpriteCloud/README.md

 On windows you can install with npm "npm install -g @getgauge/cli"

 After the installations you can run the Spec.spec under the specs file.

+Or you can run the test with mvn command "mvn gauge:execute -DspecsDir=specs" for all cases.
+You can also run the specific test case with this mvm command "mvn gauge:execute -DspecsDir=specs -Dscenario="Scenario Name"" using the Scenario Name